sodabubblewine/sodabubblewine.github.io/README.md

 Each part is filled with selections from primary sources.
 One of my aims is to cover the breadth of these sources and to supplement that breadth with the depth of the texts from which these selections were made.

-There must be no doubt as to where I am coming from when looking over the data of philosophy: they are records of responses whose origins are in through reinforcing practices of verbal communities whose cultures evolved by selection from variations on cultures past.
+There must be no doubt as to where I am coming from when looking over the data of philosophy: they are records of responses whose origins are through reinforcing practices of verbal communities whose cultures evolved by selection from variations on cultures past.
 Such reinforcing practices were and are mediated by bits of behaving biology: organizations mediated by organisms mediated by organelles and so on.

 There are doubts as to what specific chains of contingencies selected these organisms, these behaviors, and these cultures.